Running Time Analysis of the (1+1)-EA for Robust Linear Optimization: Deletion-robust Linear Optimization

 For phase (1), we further consider two subphases.\\ (1a) A solution $x$ with $|x|_1\le k$ is found.
 We pessimistically assume that the initial solution has more than $k$ 1-bits, i.e., $|\xi_0|_1>k$.
 Then, the concerned procedure is the same as that of the (1+1)-EA minimizing an unconstrained OneMax function according to the definition of the fitness function (i.e., Eq.~\eqref{def-fitness}); thus, the expected running time until the number of 1-bits decreases to at most $k$ is $O(n\log n)$~\cite{doerr:etal:GECCO10}.
 Note that after phase~(1a), the (1+1)-EA will always maintain a solution with at most $k$ 1-bits.\\ (1b) Starts after phase~(1a), and finishes upon finding a solution $x$ with $d+1 \leq |x|_1 \leq k$.
 We pessimistically assume that after phase~(1a), the solution has at most $d$ 1-bits.
-We first analyze the case of $d= n/2+r$, where $r=O(\sqrt{n\log n})$.
+We first analyze the case of {$n/2+1\le d\le n/2+c\sqrt{n\log n}$.
+Let $r=d-n/2$}.
 We denote a \textit{good jump} and a \textit{successful jump} as: \begin{itemize} \item a solution $x'$ with $|x|_1\ge d+1$ is generated from a solution $x$ with $|x|_1\le d$ by bit-wise mutation, \item a solution $x'$ with $d+1\le |x|_1\le k$ is generated from a solution $x$ with $|x|_1\le d$ by bit-wise mutation, \end{itemize} respectively.
-Because the fitness is same for solutions with the number of 1-bits no larger than $d$, the expected running time until the number of 1-bits increases to at least $d+1$ (i.e., a good jump happens) is $O(rn^2\cdot e^{20r^2/n})$ by Lemma~\ref{lem-randomwalk}.
+Because the fitness is the same for solutions with the number of 1-bits no larger than $d$, the expected running time until the number of 1-bits increases to at least $d+1$ (i.e., a good jump happens) is {$O(n^2\cdot e^{7r^2/n})=O(n^{7c^2+2})$} by Lemma~\ref{lem-randomwalk}.
 For any $x$ with $|x|_1\le d$, the probability of a good jump is at most $\binom{n-|x|_1}{d+1-|x|_1}\cdot (1/n)^{d+1-|x|_1}$, because $d+1-|x|_1$ 0-bits need to be flipped; the probability of a successful jump is at least $\binom{n-|x|_1}{d+1-|x|_1}\cdot (1/n)^{d+1-|x|_1}(1-1/n)^{n-(d+1-|x|_1)}\ge \binom{n-|x|_1}{d+1-|x|_1}\cdot (1/n)^{d+1-|x|_1}\cdot 1/e$, because it is sufficient to flip exact $d+1-|x|_1$ 0-bits.
 Thus, the probability of a good jump being successful is at least $1/e$, which implies that the expected number of good jumps needed to produce a successful jump is at most $e$.
-Therefore, the expected running time until a successful jump happens is $O(rn^2\cdot e^{20r^2/n})$, which is actually the expected running time of phase~(1b).
-For the case of $d<n/2$, it must hold that the expected running time is not greater than that of $d=n/2+1$.
-Thus, the expected running time of phase~(1b) is $O(rn^2\cdot e^{20r^2/n})$. \\ Combining phases~(1a) and (1b), we can derive that the expected running time of phase~(1) is $O(rn^2\cdot e^{20r^2/n})$.
+Therefore, the expected running time until a successful jump happens is {$O(n^{7c^2+2})$}, which is actually the expected running time of phase~(1b).
+For the case of {$d< n/2+1$}, the expected running time is not greater than that for $d'=n/2+1$, because finding a solution $x$ with $d'+1\le |x|_1\le k$ implies $d+1\le |x|_1\le k$.
+Thus, the expected running time of phase~(1b) is {$O(n^2\cdot e^{7/n})=O(n^2)$, which implies an upper bound of $O(n^{7c^2+2})$}. \\ Combining phases~(1a) and (1b), we can derive that the expected running time of phase~(1) is ${O(n^{7c^2+2})}$.

 Consider phase (2).
 After phase~(1), the (1+1)-EA will always maintain a solution $x$ with $d+1 \leq |x|_1 \leq k$.
 We use Theorem~\ref{multiplicative-drift} to analyze the expected running time until finding an optimal solution, which has $k$ 1-bits.
 The distance function is constructed as